pparagonn/hci-production-problems/pp-03/readme.md

 * HCI Guideline One (URL):https://developer.apple.com/design/human-interface-guidelines/ios/bars/navigation-bars/
 * Describe how you implemented that guideline in your sketch: I used a segmented control from the apple Human Interface Guidelines for navigation bars.
 It flattens the apps information hierarchy so that it always visible to the user and doesn't have to swipe out from the left hand side and interrupt the process of filling out the form.

-* HCI Guideline Two (URL):
+* HCI Guideline Two (URL):https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/terminology/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I think this form is way too long for the amount of information is needed.
+Why does it need to collection prefix, suffix, and middle name for the account information.
+As long as they have a unique identified which in this case would be their phone number it should be okay.
+Apple states "Keep interface text clear and concise"... by adding more of these options and clutter it makes the form seem intimidating.

 * HCI Guideline Three (URL):
 * Describe how you implemented that guideline in your sketch: